microsoft/coyote/docs/_learn/get-started/using-coyote.md

 **Note**: See [get started with Coyote](/Coyote/learn/get-started/install) for information on how to install the DGML editor component of Visual Studio.

-You are now ready to dive into the core concepts for using Coyote to test [async tasks](/Coyote/learn/programming-models/async/overview) and the more advanced [async state-machines](/Coyote/learn/programming-models/machines/overview).
+You are now ready to dive into the core concepts for using Coyote to test [async tasks](/Coyote/learn/programming-models/async/overview) and the more advanced [async state machines](/Coyote/learn/programming-models/machines/overview).